Vauxhall Victor: FC Series Victor and VX4/90

 All Victors sported a different grille treatment for 1967, a final-year facelift that was standard Vauxhall practice at the time.
 This had a more finished and upmarket look with sturdier bars rather than the cheaper looking criss-cross element on earlier cars.
 The waistline chrome strip was also thinner.

-New Zealand assembly continued again with the Super with three-speed manual column-shift transmission though some base models - minus the distinctive waistline chrome strips - were also built for government fleet business.
+New Zealand assembly continued again with the Super with three-speed manual column-shift transmission and bench front seat though some base models - minus the distinctive waistline chrome strips - were also built for government fleet business.
 Powerglide two-speed automatic became an option in 1966.
+As with the FB, there were no factory options.
 The model was facelifted for 1967 and, near the end of the run, a four-speed manual gearbox with floor shift and twin front seats replaced the three-speeder with bench seat.
 Some Deluxe models, wagons and VX4/90s were imported fully assembled from the UK but were quite rare.